djmarland/djmarland.github.io/_drafts/frameworks.md

 <h2>Laravel</h2>
 Laravel is incredibly quick to get set up.
 I had basic CRUD through the Eloquent models almost immediately.
 However as time goes on I needed to do some transactions off the beaten track of Eloquent.
 At this point I was at a loss.
-Extending / Replacing logic in Eloquent models was borderline impossible.
+Extending / replacing logic in Eloquent models was borderline impossible.
 I don't think I ever solved it.

 <h2>Node</h2>